solidpayorg/gitmark/README.md

 In solving the reputation use case, we aim to innovate in the space, contribute back code, and operate as a testing ground.

-The first prerequisite is to obtain an unspent transaction on a supporting block chain.
+The first prerequisite is to obtain an unspent transaction on a supporting blockchain.

 ## Getting started

-After you have obtained some block chain currency, send those coins to an address for which you have the keypair.
+After you have obtained some blockchain currency, send those coins to an address for which you have the key pair.
 That becomes the genesis unspent transaction

 Having created a genesis transaction, and recording the key pair safely, you are ready to start marking!